-NatureServe Canada, Wildlife Conservation Society Canada and Bird Studies Canada have partnered on a project to identify Key Biodiversity Areas (KBAs) in Canada.
-NatureServe Canada’s role in the project focuses on data mining and the production of NatureServe Canada EBAR range maps to inform KBA identification.
-This Environment and Climate Change Canada funded project was developed to support the Pathway to Canada Target 1 initiative.
+NatureServe Canada, Wildlife Conservation Society Canada and Birds Canada have partnered on a project to identify Key Biodiversity Areas (KBAs) in Canada.
+NatureServe Canada’s role in the project focuses on data mining, management and distribution and the production of EBAR range maps to inform KBA identification.
+The KBA Canada project will play a key role in identifying priority lands for conservation under the Pathway to Canada Target 1 initiative.

 KBAs are “'sites contributing significantly to the global persistence of biodiversity’, in terrestrial, freshwater and marine ecosystems.”
 The international KBA initiative is intended to support, supplement and integrate the efforts of jurisdictions around the world to advance biodiversity protection.
 Using broad-based consultation, the KBA partnership has developed standards and guidelines with quantitative criteria and thresholds to facilitate the identification and delineation of KBA sites.
 NatureServe (Arlington, VA) is a founding member of the international KBA partnership.
 Please see keybiodiversityareas.org for additional information.